ging/fiware-pep-proxy/roadmap.md

 typically within the subsequent release(s) generated in the next 9 months after next planned release:

+- Unit tests: to be run in CI

 - OpenID Connect: Keyrock GE will implement support to OpenID Connect for creating *id_tokens*.
 Wilma will support these tokens for validating users identity.

 - Integration with Context Broker Service Path: to support a better integration of authorization mechanisms with Context Broker, requests will take into account the CB service path in HTTP headers.